abiegamao/ItunesSearch/README.md

 - Go to folder via terminal and enter "pod install"

 # Other Notes
-Ps.
 I have added a Search Controller to test other data.